 Making Personalization Work for You

 More often than we see good examples of personalization, we see the bad.
-There are countless examples across social media of customers experiencing companies missing the point when it comes to personalization.
+There are countless examples across social media of companies missing the point when it comes to personalization.
 Take this Amazon customer for example:

 @GirlFromBlupo: Dear Amazon, I bought a toilet seat because I needed one.
 Necessity, not a desire.
 I do not collect them.
 I am not a toilet seat addict.
 No matter how temptingly you email me, I’m not going to think, oh go on then, just one more toilet seat, I’ll treat myself.